mihailthebuilder/simplyfeed/README.md

 The `content.js` and `contentTest.js` files refer to several automated tests I set up for the content script which used to work.
 I encountered several challenges when open-sourcing these files, however, which eventually led me to set them aside.

 You'll notice that the tests have the browser go to the actual LinkedIn site; a huge no-no as you shouldn't be incorporating external dependencies.
 I tried avoiding this by running the tests on a mock HTML page (i.e. downloading the LinkedIn feed page for my account).
 But the content scripts wouldn't get activated for some reason.
 The issue doesn't lie with the trigger in `manifest.json`, which I managed to get to work by adding `"file:///*/linkedin_mock.html"` (the name of my mock HTML page) to `content_scripts.matches`.

-I think it has something to do with the fact that the `chrome.webNavigation.onHistoryStateUpdated` callback in [helpers.js](src/pages/Background/modules/helpers.js) doesn't get activated when you go to the mock page.
-The callback sits in the [background scripts](src/pages/Background) and sends an alert to the content scripts which, in turn, triggers the filtering.
-The reason I didn't just put the trigger in the content scripts is because it sometimes misses out when you go to the LinkedIn feed.
+I think it has something to do with the fact that the [chrome.webNavigation.onHistoryStateUpdated listener](#activation-triggers) doesn't get activated when you go to the mock page.

 The next major difficulty was having the Selenium-driven browsers log onto the live LinkedIn site.
 I got this to work on Firefox by starting every browser instance with a specific profile that was already logged in.
 Unfortunately that's [not possible ](https://stackoverflow.com/a/34737733/7874516) with Chrome; the only alternative would've been to read the username and password from a file that sits outside of the repository - needless to say how insecure that would've been :)